markusressel/barcode-server/README.md

 ## Can I lock the Barcode Scanner to this application?

+Yes.
 Most barcode readers normally work like a keyboard, resulting in their input being evaluated by the system, which can clutter up your TTY or other open programs.
 **barcode-server** will try to _grab_ input devices, making it the sole recipient of all incoming input events from those devices, which should prevent the device from cluttering